 Likewise, for those whose libido is usually low, showing little interest in sex may not coincide with a low mood.
 However, for someone whose sex drive is usually high, losing interest in sex may indicate a depressive episode.

-Learning which behaviors are usual for a loved one and which indicate a shift in mood can be very helpful.
-This enables the partner of a person with bipolar disorder to distinguish usual behaviors from bipolar symptoms.
+Learning which behaviors are normal for a loved one and which can indicate a shift in mood can be very helpful.
+This enables the partner of a person with bipolar disorder to distinguish usual behaviors from symptoms of bipolar disorder.

 To support a person's treatment plan, start by discussing what the plan involves.
 This may help reduce any anxiety in the relationship.